-While the sports betting launch doesn’t happen for almost another year, Jack Entertainment is planning launch sportsbooks in both locations.
+While the sports betting launch doesn’t happen for almost another year, Jack Entertainment is planning to launch sportsbooks in both locations.

-Adam Suliman, Jack’s Vice President of online gaming, said:
+Adam Suliman, Jack’s vice president of online gaming, said:

 “I would categorize it as Vegas lite.
 I think it’s going to be every bit as exciting you know during March Madness or certainly the Super Bowl than you would see in Vegas.”